 Financial statements can be difficult to understand for those who don’t have a strong finance or accounting background.
 But it is important to be able to understand them because they have a treasure-trove of useful information about how an organisation is performing that is otherwise difficult to come by.
-Read on below for an overview of the main components of a general purpose financial statement.
+Read on below for an overview of the main components of general purpose financial statements.

 What are general purpose financial statements?